maher-nakesh/Generatiatech/README.md

 Learn practical knowledge in designing web pages with PHP, WordPress and Bootstrap using HTML, CSS and JavaScript.
 You will complete projects and be prepared for entry-level jobs.

+In this Project, we present a movies platforms that designed by WordPress and PHP.